WSCV: News operation

 The move, which helped to lift WSCV's ratings slightly, escalated Miami's Spanish-language news war: Hernández defected to a rebuilding WLTV.
 When Mayo Azze left in 1990, she was replaced on the anchor desk by Argentine news anchor Nicolas Kasanzew, who became famous covering the Falklands War (Guerra de las Malvinas/Guerra del Atlántico Sur) for the state-run network ATC.
 Kasanzew was demoted to a reporter two years later as part of a major shakeup in which three newscasters were fired and news production was suspended for a week as the station readied a "clean slate", with Callava the only remaining anchor.
 At the time, WLTV was still beating WSCV two-to-one in the evening news ratings race.
 This continued until Hernández returned to WSCV in early 1993.

 Montoya returned to WSCV in 1999 when the station began to expand its local news with the first Spanish-language midday newscast in the country.
 Two years later, WSCV expanded to morning news for the first time, debuting the 6 a.m. news hour Primera Edición (First Edition) as part of a national strategy to add local morning newscasts.
 Weekend news followed that September.
 After being told that management desired to replace her on the evening news with Montoya, Callava left WSCV in late 2001 after 13 years.
 While WLTV still led in news ratings into the 2000s, WSCV steadily increased its share of the marketplace.

 Despite changes in its anchor lineup—Montoya would depart WSCV in 2013, while Hernández departed in 2015 to rejoin Univision—WSCV added several new newscasts in the 2010s as part of national local news expansions across the Telemundo station group.
 A 5:30 p.m. show debuted at WSCV and 13 other Telemundo stations in 2014, followed by a 5 p.m. newscast in 2016.
 Steady improvement led to ratings leadership.
 By 2022, WSCV was the leading station in total households and the 25–54 news demo in the morning, early evening, and late news, regardless of language.

-Technical information
+Technical information and subchannels

-Subchannels

-The station's digital signal is multiplexed and includes three of the four subchannels offered by WTVJ, which converted to ATSC 3.0 (NextGen TV) broadcast in January 2023.
+The station's signal, broadcast from a tower in Pembroke Park, is multiplexed and includes three of the four subchannels offered by WTVJ, which converted to ATSC 3.0 (NextGen TV) broadcast in January 2023.
 WSCV's main subchannel is in turn offered on the WTVJ multiplex.

 Analog-to-digital conversion

-WSCV ended programming on its analog signal, on UHF channel 51, on June 12, 2009, the official date in which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
+WSCV ended programming on its analog signal, on UHF channel 51, on June 12, 2009, the official date on which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
 The station's digital signal moved from its pre-transition UHF channel 52, which was among the high band UHF channels (52-69) that were removed from broadcasting use as a result of the transition, to channel 30, continuing to use virtual channel 51.